fe80Grau/ytdlp2STRM/README.md

 * If a live video is on air the !000-live-channel.strm will be created.
 The script will download the strm for each video in the /videos channel tab in any manner.
 Take a look at the limits and daterange values for videos in ./plugins/twitch/config.json.
 * SponsorBlock doesn't work in redirect mode, Twitch only works in direct mode at the moment.

+## TV3
+* Plugin for 3cat, content in Catalan.

 ## Crunchyroll
 * ~~Requieres a cookie file from Premium user login (you can extract the cookie file from Crunchyroll with browser extension like https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or load a fresh cookie from browser (check discusion in https://github.com/yt-dlp/yt-dlp/issues/7442#issuecomment-1685036245).~~
+* Requires yt-dlp nightly build to work. `yt-dlp >=2024.05.22.232749.dev0`
 * Only works with login auth.
 * I'm using a filter language *your crunchyroll_audio_language config value* and extractor crunchyrollbeta:hardsub=*your crunchyroll_subtitle_language config value* to get a version with one language and subs embedded
 * To avoid constant rewriting of the strm files, a file called last_episode.txt is generated in the series directory, it contains the playlist position of the last strm downloaded, this will only generate strm for new episodes.
 * Patch yt-dlp if Crunchyroll not works https://github.com/yt-dlp/yt-dlp/issues/7442#issuecomment-1637748442
+* `mutate_values.json` A particular file for this plugin.
+Overwrites the value of a specified field.
+For example, in cases where the season given by yt-dlp - season_number does not correspond to the actual season of the series.
+The available fields are as follows: season_number, season, episode_number, and episode.
+* direct mode.
+On Crunchyroll, the direct mode inherits the functionality of the bridge mode.
+Given the latest updates, it is necessary to obtain the audio and video streams separately, redirect their output, and remux both tracks to finally serve them over HTTP.
+Experimental, sometimes it may fail to start playback and you need to try playing it again.
+There is no timestamp and it is not possible to navigate through the video's timeline.
+* With download mode, the audio and video streams will be downloaded separately, and after downloading, they will be remuxed to finally serve a final video/mp4 file.
+The files will be downloaded to `./temp/` and their lifespan will be 24 hours.
+This is configurable in `config.json` -> `ytdlp2strm_temp_file_duration`.
+The Crunchyroll plugin in download mode will automatically download the latest discovered episode of each series declared in `channel_list.json`.
+* In the `config.json` file, and specifically for the Crunchyroll plugin, there are 4 parameters: `jellyfin_preload_last_episode`, `jellyfin_base_url`, `jellyfin_user_id`, and `jellyfin_api_key`.
+When configured with their correct values, they allow detecting if an episode is being played and pre-downloading the next one to achieve a seamless playback flow without interruptions.

 ## Pokemon TV _The Pokémon TV app and website are closing, and the service will end on March 28, 2024._
 * Thank you https://github.com/seiya-dev